KoreTeknology/Blender-Generative-AI-Addon/README.md

 Release: 1.2.9 - Licensed under GNU General Public License v3.0
 ```

 *"I decided to re-write this addon for several reasons.
 The first was that the original translation was in Chinese and that some errors appeared due to non-standard characters.
 The second was that the interface deserved to be redesigned to integrate into my workflow.
 The third was that I wanted to add functions for animation and the video sequencer.
-And the last because I couldn't contact the developers of the project and offer my collaboration."* :raising_hand:
+And the last because I haven't found a way to get in touch with the developers of the project and offer my collaboration."* :raising_hand:

 ---